soos3d/SpectraX/README.md

 ## What It Does

-SentriX wraps [MediaMTX](https://github.com/bluenviron/mediamtx), a powerful RTSP/HLS server, with intelligent object detection and recording capabilities.
+SpectraX wraps [MediaMTX](https://github.com/bluenviron/mediamtx), a powerful RTSP/HLS server, with intelligent object detection and recording capabilities.
 Turn any device with a camera into a smart surveillance system in minutes.

 ## Key Features